axe-api/docs/docs/architecture-concepts/analyzing/index.md

 ## Routing

-The most important task of Axe API is creating [Express.js routes](https://expressjs.com/en/guide/routing.html) for you.
+The most important task of Axe API is creating <a href="https://expressjs.com/en/guide/routing.html" target="_blank" rel="noreferrer">Express.js routes</a> for you.
 To do that, Axe API needs to understand what kind of data structure do you have.
 So that it analyzes your model structure deeply with their relationships.
 Let's assume that you have the following tables in your database;

 <div style="text-align:center;">